-This is a pain if you have no health issues but imagine you had to complete a health questionnaire too.
+This is a time suck if you’re in perfect health but imagine you had to complete health questionnaires too.

-That means 5 application form and 5 questionnaires.
+That means 5 application form and 5 sets of questionnaire questionnaires.

-What if the insurer needs a medical report?
+What if the insurer needs a medical report or a nurse screening

-That means 5 applications forms, 5 questionnaires and your GP having to complete 5 medical reports.
+That means 5 applications forms, 5 questionnaires, 5 nurse screening and your GP having to complete 5 medical reports.
 He’ll love you for that!

 As you can see, you could spend a good chunk of your life filling out application forms.

 Each life insurance policy has a built-in fee.
 If you have 5 policies you’ll have 5 times the fees making it more expensive than holding one policy.